Foreman vs Elyos: AI Employee vs Six AI Agents

 What Elyos AI is

 Elyos AI is a London-based, Y-Combinator-backed company building AI for UK trade and field-service businesses.
 Founded in 2023, they raised $13M in a Series A round in January 2026 led by Blackbird Ventures.
-The team's credible: Philippa Brown is a second-time founder, Adrian Johnston came out of OVO, Panos Stravopodis was VP-Engineering at Bulb.
 Their public site lists Amax (a London fire-and-security firm) as a named customer.

 Per Elyos's own product pages, the product is six AI agents, each in a narrow lane: